Before you decide between PLAB or USMLE, you should know the differences between them.

 Kindly scroll down and you will find all the information that you need.

-£1,900/month is more than enough for a single person and just enough for a couple.
+£1,900/month can be more than enough for a single person and just enough for a couple.

-I’ve seen people with £2,700/month, save £1,000/month for a whole year and I have seen people with £1,900/month not save anything for a year.
+I have seen people save £1,000/month for a whole year and I have seen people not save anything even after a couple of years.
 So it depends on each individual and how they live.

 The numbers mentioned in this article are exclusive of tax.
 These are the take-home salaries, after tax deduction.
 However, to learn more about pay scales and taxation in the UK, you can click here.